-Aussie pubs have played an important role in Australian identity and cultural history.
-And similar to other parts of the country, Geelong pubs were the heart of the Geelong community.
+Aussie pubs played an important role in Australian identity and cultural history.

-They were places to meet and discuss important issues, to socialise, and served as cheap Geelong accommodation.
+They were places to meet and discuss the issues of the day, to socialise, and served as cheap Geelong accommodation.

-One thing that has changed however are the venues.
+One thing that has changed however is the venues.